qiita-spots/qiita/qiita_pet/support_files/doc/source/downloading.rst

 the main study page.

 .. note::
-   Note that all Qiita downloads are zip files but the name of the file will change based on the tool you use to download them.
-For example if you are using wget, we recommend adding the URL in quotes and using the -O flag to save the file with a correct name; like this: wget "your-qiita-URL" -O your_filename.zip
+   - All Qiita downloads are zip files but the name of the file will change based on the tool you use to download them.
+For example if you are using wget, we recommend adding the URL in quotes and using the -O flag to save the file with a correct name; like this:
+     `wget "your-qiita-URL" -O your_filename.zip`.
+   - The downloaded zip file is a dump of our storage with the data you requested organized by the data type.
+This is, when unzipped the contents will be in folders by the type (`mapping_file, BIOM, per_sample_FASTQ, processed_data, etc`) and within each you will have (a) folder(s) with the artifact id(s) download;
+     each of these folders will have the files of that artifact: `biom, txt, fastq.gz, index.html, etc.`

 Downloading All Public Data in BIOM format
 ------------------------------------------